 Since West Seattle is part of a major city, you can also travel by Uber, Lyft, or other ride-sharing services without waiting too long for pickup.
 Taxis also service this area, but since it’s a bit out of the way from downtown Seattle, call well in advance if you need one; you may have to wait quite a while, especially at busy times or late at night.

 You can get to West Seattle from downtown Seattle by bus on the RapidRide C Line, but you can’t use it to get around within West Seattle; there are only a few stops in this neighborhood.
 You can also get to West Seattle from the city center via water taxi (mentioned above), which is much quicker and easier.

 What is the best time of year to visit West Seattle?

-West Seattle is lovely year-round as is the rest of Seattle; the Pacific Northwest does not get much snow and it’s comfortable for tourism regardless of the season.
-However, the best time to visit West Seattle is in the summertime, as you’ll get the most enjoyment out of Alki Beach and the other parks mentioned above when the sun is shining and it’s warmer outside.
+West Seattle is lovely year-round, as is the rest of Seattle; the Pacific Northwest does not get much snow, and it’s comfortable for tourism regardless of the season.
+But the best time to visit West Seattle is in the summertime, as you’ll get the most enjoyment out of Alki Beach and the other parks mentioned above when the sun is shining and it’s warmer outside.